realadammatthew/humbleberger/src/copy/right-relationship-with-god.md

 Yeshua’s finished work transforms our relationship with God:

-- **Justification by Faith**: “A person is not justified by works of the law but through faith in Jesus Christ” (Galatians 2:16).
+- **Justification by Faith**: “A person is not justified by works of the law but through faith in Messiah Yeshua” (Galatians 2:16).
 Yeshua’s righteousness is credited to us, making us right with God.
-- **Adoption as Children**: Through Yeshua, we are “heirs of God and fellow heirs with Christ” (Romans 8:17), welcomed into His family.
+- **Adoption as Children**: Through Yeshua, we are “heirs of God and fellow heirs with Messiah” (Romans 8:17), welcomed into His family.
 - **Transformation by the Spirit**: The Holy Spirit indwells believers, empowering us to live holy lives (Titus 2:14).
 Sanctification flows from justification, not as a work to earn favor but as a fruit of grace.
 - **Eternal Communion**: “I will never leave you nor forsake you” (Hebrews 13:5).
 Yeshua’s mediation ensures unbroken fellowship with God.